The Allstate Foundation

 The Allstate Foundation College Service Grants

 In support of The Allstate Foundation‘s youth empowerment strategy, the Center for Expanding Leadership & Opportunity (CELO) has partnered with the Foundation to (re)define youth service for a new generation and empower youth to serve and improve communities.
-In continuation of this partnership, we are excited to announce the 2025-2026 College Service Grants.
-To date, The Allstate Foundation has generously granted $1.5 million toward this program.
+In continuation of this partnership, we are excited to announce the College Service Grants 2026-2027.
+Each grant recipient will receive $10,000 to empower youth-led, youth-driven service on their campus.
+To date, The Allstate Foundation has generously granted over $2 million toward this program.

 Funded initiatives fall into one of the following categories: